 (P.S.
 If you guessed the movie Rio, you’re correct.)

-It's easy to multitask while putting this delicious and healthy red chicken enchilada recipe on the table!
-Sub in a rotisserie chicken from the market and make it even easier!
+It's easy to multitask while putting this delicious & healthy recipe for red chicken enchiladas on the table!
+Sub in a rotisserie chicken & make it even easier!

 - 3/4 lb boneless, skinless chicken breast cut into bite-sized pieces- I used 2 cups of chopped rotisserie chicken.

 - 1 tbsp whole wheat pastry flour or all-purpose flour

 - 1 15 oz can red enchilada sauce

 - Pre-heat oven to 450 degrees.
 In a bowl, toss the chicken (if using raw chicken) with 1/2 tbsp of peanut oil.
 Stir in the vegetables and place on a rimmed parchment paper lined baking sheet and roast until chicken is cooked, about 15 minutes.
 Place the chicken and vegetables in a bowl.
 (If using a rotisserie chicken, don't bother roasting the chicken...just throw it in the bowl when the vegetables are done.)

 - Reduce the oven temperature to 350 degrees.
 In a medium sauce pan, whisk the remaining tablespoon of oil with the flour over medium heat until it bubbles, about 2 minutes.
 Whisk in the sauce and broth.
 Increase the heat to high and bring to a boil, whisking until the sauce thickens, about 1 minutes.
 Turn off the heat.